 Who can apply?

-Any student enrolled full-time in a graduate program (M.S. or Ph.D.) focused on natural resources, environmental science, or coastal and wetlands science at accredited college or university within the U.S. which is a federal tax-exempt educational organization, are eligible to apply.
+Any student enrolled full-time in a graduate program (M.S. or Ph.D.) focused on natural resources, environmental science, wildlife ecology, or coastal and wetlands science at accredited college or university within the U.S. which is a federal tax-exempt educational organization, are eligible to apply.

 Applicants must also be U.S. citizens or have Permanent Resident Alien status, and be residents of the United States at the time of the dispersal of the award.
 As required of the Institute under federal tax law, the names of all prospective awardees will be checked to make sure they are not on the Specially Designated Nationals and Blocked Persons list published by the Office of Foreign Assets Control of the United States Department of Treasury.